disneystreaming/smithy4s/modules/docs/markdown/04-codegen/01-customisation/02-adts.md

 case class OnlineOrder(id: String, userId: String) extends OrderType
 ```

 Since both `OnlineOrder` and `InStoreOrder` use the `HasId` mixin, that mixin is moved to the `OrderType` level in the generated code.
 This allows for more flexibility when working with adts.
 Since only `InStoreOrder` uses the `HasLocation` mixin, that mixin is kept at the level of `InStoreOrder` and extended directly by that case class.

+**Note:** since 0.18.32, mixins brought in through an intermediate mixin (transitive mixins) are also included.

 ## smithy4s.meta#adtMember Trait

 Below we will explore the `smithy4s.meta#adtMember` trait.
-This trait is mutually exclusive from the `adt` trait described above.
-It has essentially the same effect as the `adt` trait, with the exception that it DOES NOT extract common mixins to the sealed trait level like the `adt` trait does.
+This trait is mutually exclusive with the `adt` trait described above.
+It has essentially the same effect as the `adt` trait, with the following exceptions:

+- it **does not** extract common mixins to the sealed trait level like the `adt` trait does
+- you can mix adtMembers and non-adtMembers in the same union.

 Here is an example of using the `adtMember` trait: